 To volunteer, download an application here.
 Please fill out and mail, fax, or email the application to the Citizen Support Coordinator (contact information on application).

-- Complete application and return to CFD.
+- Complete application and return to CFHM.

 - Complete interview.